Privacy Policy

 1. A “Business Associate” is a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.

-2. Staff includes Exponent Health employees, whether in an office or home-based.
+2. Staff includes Expion Health employees, whether in an office or home-based.

 Standards

 1. Compliance with the Law.
-Exponent Health complies with all laws regulating the use and disclosure of Personal Information in each of the jurisdictions where it does business.
+Expion Health complies with all laws regulating the use and disclosure of Personal Information in each of the jurisdictions where it does business.

 2. Confidentiality Acknowledgement.
 All employees must acknowledge their responsibilities for the safeguard and protection of Personal Information by signing a confidentiality acknowledgement at the time of employment.